Jack Russell Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 If any dog can top the high energy level of a Fox Terrier, it is a Jack Russell.
-If any dog can top the hard-as-nails working ability of a Border Terrier, it is a Jack Russell.
-And if any dog can top the strong prey drive, bold tenacity, determination, and intensity of a Jack Russell Terrier – well, that could only be another Jack Russell.
+If any dog can top the hard-as-nails hunting skills of a Border Terrier, it is a Jack Russell.
+And if any dog can top the strong prey drive, determination, and intensity of a Jack Russell Terrier – well, that could only be another Jack Russell.

 This bright, clever, athletic breed is on top of everything that's going on in his environment.
 Nothing gets by him.

 A solitary or sedate lifestyle is not suited to a Jack Russell Terrier.
 He requires full participation in the family and vigorous daily play sessions, especially ball chasing, which he tends to be passionate about – even obsessive.
 Too little exercise, too little companionship, and too little mental stimulation will quickly lead to boredom, which will in turn lead to destructive behaviors.
-JRTs are not apartment dogs!
+JRTs are not apartment dogs, nor are they suited to people who work a lot.

-Most Jack Russell Terriers are happy-go-lucky and friendly with strangers, but in the presence of strange dogs, keep them close and under control.
-If the other dog minds its own manners, the Jack Russell will usually adhere to a "live and let live" philosphy, but some Jack Russells are so brash and fearless they will take on a Rottweiler if it looks cross-eyed at them.
+Most Jack Russell Terriers are happy-go-lucky and friendly with strangers.
+But in the presence of strange dogs, keep them close and under control.
+If the other dog minds its own manners, the Jack Russell will usually adhere to a "live and let live" philosphy.
+But some Jack Russells are so brash and fearless they will take on a Rottweiler if it even looks cross-eyed at them.

 As you've probably guessed by now, small pets that run, squeak, or flutter probably won't last an hour.

-The Jack Russell Terrier is highly intelligent and responds exceptionally well to obedience training (and especially "trick" training) that utilizes food.
-This breed can learn almost anything – very, very quickly.
-The hardest part of training a Jack Russell is convincing this cheerful but assertive guy that he actually has to DO what he has learned, when you say so, even when he's not in the mood.
-Fortunately, if you are offering the correct mix of exercise, mental stimulation, companionship, and confident leadership, the Jack Russell is usually willing to oblige.
+The Jack Russell Terrier is highly intelligent and can learn almost anything – very, very quickly.
+The hardest part of training a Jack Russell is convincing this cheerful but assertive little guy that he actually has to DO what he has learned, when you say so, even when he's not in the mood.
+Fortunately, if you are offering the correct mix of physical exercise, mental stimulation, companionship hours, and confident leadership, the Jack Russell is usually willing to oblige.

 If you want a dog who...

-- Is one of the most energetic, athletic, determined, and intense of all breeds
+- Is one of the most energetic, most determined, and most intense of all breeds

 - Is extremely alert and makes a keen watchdog, yet is still sociable with strangers